Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 > **Disclaimer** This analysis of Casey Neistat's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Casey Neistat.

-<p class="firstLetter">Vlogger, filmmaker, and entrepreneur, Casey Neistat is an enigma wrapped in a pair of Ray-Ban sunglasses.</p>
+<p class="firstLetter">Youtuber, filmmaker, and entrepreneur, Casey Neistat is an enigma wrapped in a pair of Ray-Ban sunglasses (Rayban Folding Wayfarers RB4105 in Matte Black and Violet Mirror lenses to be precise).</p>

 A man of details intricacies and a storyteller of the every day, he is as iconic as he is idiosyncratic.
 He welcomes chaos and quietude, embodying the raw complexity of an Enneagram 4.
 This post delves into the mystery and the magic of Neistat, exploring his personality through the lens of the Enneagram.